 In the first post of this series, we detail the unlimited possibilities of the Telerik Reporting .NET Report Designers for web and desktop.

-later posts will be more technical, so you can skip ahead using the links below or read along at your leisure.
+This series covers a little of the past, a little of the present, and, most importantly, future opportunities.
+The later posts will be more technical, so you can skip ahead using the links below or read along at your leisure.

 Web and Desktop Report Designers for Everyone – Telerik Reporting.
 (This post)

 Interestingly, the first version of Telerik Reporting was released in April of 2007.
 Now, 13 years later it has matured into one of our most beloved products.
 Although the industry and the way people work has changed as well.
 In 2007, the desktop was the most widely used computer in businesses.
 At the same time, Report developers only wanted reporting tools that could be used on the desktop which, coincidentally, was Visual Studio.

 Presently, the internet has made it easier for people to achieve great things.
 For example, some businesses could be run from anywhere in the world.
 Furthermore, an increasing number of employees are finding that working remotely enables them to collaborate and perform just as well or better than from an office.
 Unsurprisingly, this may be why a feature-rich, Web-based, ad-hoc report designer has been one of our top three requested features for a long-time running.

 Throughout this series, I will review our designer capabilities, specific features, where to get the most up-to-date information, and illustrate what report designers and developers can achieve.
 To accomplish this, I will build a sample application, but in this post, I will provide a brief overview of what our report designers can do, where to find the latest information on features spanning all our designers, and talk about the possibilities that are now available.
 Let me briefly review the report designer tools next.